-Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period no greater than 825 days.
-Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST have a Validity Period no greater than 39 months.
+Subscriber Certificates issued after 1 March 2018 the Effective Date MUST have a Validity Period no greater than 825 days 60 months.

+Except as provided for below, Subscriber Certificates issued after 1 April July 20165 but prior to 1 March 2018 MUST have a Validity Period no greater than 39 months.